 Evidence in dog bite cases plays a crucial part in determining liability for your case.
-It is essential that you gather the following information to bring to your dog bite lawyer Los Angeles, so he or she is able to fight on your behalf.
+It is essential that you gather the following information to bring to your dog attack lawyer in Los Angeles, so he or she is able to fight on your behalf.

 The characteristics of a certain breed, rather than the defendants own dog, has the potential to be admissible due to the mere fact that their probative value provided enough evidence to show that the dog acted in those same characteristics.
 However, keep in mind that there are still several cases in which the court has excluded certain evidence in terms of characteristics of a breed.
 The most common factor that is considered credible evidence is the fact that the dog had aggressive behavior against the plaintiff.
 With that being said, in most cases, lawyers who represent victims are advised to use their evidence not upon breed characteristics, but on specific acts by the dog that attacked the victim.